100GBASE ER4 Optical Transceiver Overview

 Q1: What is the difference between QSFP28 ER4 and QSFP28 ER4 Lite Module?

 A: The QSFP 100G ER4 has a series of BER requirements of better than 1E-12 without FEC optical modules.
 However, the receiving sensitivity of 100G QSFP28 ER4 is not satisfied with the existing APD technology.
-Therefore, many optical module manufacturers/suppliers defined a non-standard 100Gbase ER4 Lite module with QSFP28 package that the largest transmission distance is up to 40km with FEC or 30km without FEC.
-FS provides the QSFP28 100G ER4 Lite module compliant to the Ethernet 100Gbase ER4 Lite standard to meet the harshest external operating conditions including temperature, humidity, and EMI interference.
+Therefore, many optical module manufacturers/suppliers defined a non-standard 100Gbase ER4 Lite module with a QSFP28 package where the largest transmission distance is up to 40km with FEC or 30km without FEC.
+FS provides the QSFP28 100G ER4 Lite module compliant with the Ethernet 100Gbase ER4 Lite standard to meet the harshest external operating conditions including temperature, humidity, and EMI interference.

 Q2: How does the QSFP 100G ER4 Module differ from the QSFP28 4WDM?